 Managing archival collections is a critical part of the Center’s responsibility.
 It has been a number of years since a thorough inventory was completed with attention to rare materials in need of repair.
-Contracted services and updated collections management software is needed; the cost of a through inventory and assessment is approximately $100,000.
+Professional contracted services are needed; the cost of a through inventory and assessment is approximately $100,000.

 Our Center was founded by Survivors who were determined that the atrocities of the Holocaust must always be remembered.
 Their vision – the history, the images, and the lessons we must learn – still guides our efforts.
 I am astonished at how much that small group created, and how forward-thinking those early activists were.

 As I look around the museum, my eyes are drawn to our six memorial lights, never extinguished, that quietly reflect our duty to remember.
 We have artifacts that recall the lives of a few of Hitler’s six million victims.
 Their books, photographs, letters and everyday objects surround me.
 It is a constant reminder of the humanity of those who were lost, and that always touches me deeply.

 I am so proud of our efforts, the embodiment of a mission that is unparalleled and unduplicated in our community.
 It is an honor to be able to offer programs for students, teachers and the public; for people who know a great deal about the Holocaust and for those who have only a glimmer of information.